CecileLAROCHE/holbertonschool-hbnb/Part_2/README_part2.md

 * no passworld management
 * no administrator management
-* no delete option present just for
+* no delete option present just for review
-* no test for Review

 ## 🧪 Tests and Outputs